skelouse/Text_craft/README.md

   include unicurses.py

 # For android
-  download pydroid, simply copy and paste the raw from textcraft.py into the new file run
+  download pydroid, simply copy and paste the raw from textcraft.py into the new file and run (Yellow circle)